RorisangMasilo/Module_09_RORMAS372_BCL2401_E02_Rorisang-Masilo_JSL09/README.md

 ### Areas of Improvement

-**Error Handling** - There were errors and I may have struggled in that area of handling
+**Error Handling** - There were errors and I may have struggled in that area of handling errors.

 ### Overall Learning Experience